|

 This picture includes the old Three

 Pigeons pub - the lighter building just past the brick-faced properties.
-That

-was recently demolished and made way for Nakatcha, the white faced building in
+That has been demolished and made way for Nakatcha, the white faced building in

-the street, above right, as seen today.
 In the more recent

 flood of 2007, the waters did not get as high as in the 1946 picture.